mzwanzig/Steps-for-tree-height-model-development-and-calibration-with-R/README.md

 The raw data collected by the project is given in the file "Araucaria-Nothofagus_raw_data.csv".
 Other csv-files represent further data subset used for specific analysis.
 See "all_code.R" for further explanation.

+  Kutchartt E, Hernández J, Corvalán P, Promis Á performed the empirical observations and organized the data base.

 The code that was used for the analysis presented in the above-mentioned manuscript is given in "all_code.R", including references to data subsets.

 Furthermore, an example for the re-calibration of tree height models with the data measured in a new stand is given in "Calibration-for-Araucaria-araucana.pdf".

+ All R-code was developed by Xinying Zhou.

 Feel free to reuse and modify the code for your own analysis.
 In such a case, it is very welcome if the above manuscript is cited.